allisonh328/web-softwaretools-plain/report/Front End UX.md

       </div>
     `;
 ```
-When a response is obtained from the pet store API, the petListObjectTemplate is replaced with specific pet data and displayed on the home page.
+When a response is obtained from the pet store API, the pet list template is replaced with specific pet data and displayed on the home page.
 The user can select the category and status of the pet in the upper navigation bar.
 The user's selection will change the parameter in the function, and the corresponding pet list will be refreshed on the home page.

 ### Add pet form

 <p align="center">
 <img src="../img/add.png"/>
 </p>

+When the administrator enters specific pet information and clicks the add button.
+A request will send to the pet store API using the POST method with the pet information.

 ```js
 const postPetUrl = 'https://petstore.swagger.io/v2/pet'